 - 1. Apply for admission by completing appropriate forms in the School of Education. - 2.
 Be a candidate in good standing, formally admitted to the Teacher Education Program. - 3.
 Have completed all of the required professional education courses. - 4.
 Have completed all of the courses for teaching field/endorsement areas. - 5.
 Have an overall GPA of at least 2.50; a GPA of at least 3.0 in professional education courses; and teaching field GPA of at least 3.0 (Also required for graduation.) - 6.
 Have a faculty letter of recommendation from the major or teaching field. - 7.
-Licensure/Certification candidates must maintain a 3.0 in professional Education courses. - Pass all required parts of the NMTA exam, including the Content Knowledge if applicable.
-(Please see your academic advisor.) - 9.
+Licensure/Certification candidates must maintain a 3.0 in professional Education courses. - 8.
+TEP students must have passed all required parts of the NMTA exams.
+If you do not pass the teacher competency exam during intern teaching, please see your academic advisor to explore other degree options. - 9.
 Be in good disciplinary standing.